-Communicating your research The Carlsberg Foundation aims at communicating novel research results generated by our grant holders on our website, social media platforms and to the Danish press and public in general.
-Grant holders are therefore asked to inform the secretariat about important research results of public interest in due time before the release of a scientific article, monography etc. Relevant information such as abstract, article, monography etc. can be sent to email@example.com Crediting In interviews with journalists and contact with the media you are obliged to inform that your research is funded by the Carlsberg Foundation.
-Additionally, it must be clearly stated in all peer-reviewed publications, conference proceedings, monographs etc. that your research is funded by the Foundation.
-When referring to the Carlsberg Foundation, you should be particularly aware of the following: The Foundation’s name in Danish is “Carlsbergfondet” (not “Carlsbergfonden”) The Foundation’s name in English is “the Carlsberg Foundation” The Foundation funds, supports or awards – it does NOT sponsor or donate The Carlsberg Foundation’s logo The Carlsberg Foundation’s logo must be used in all presentations of your research and in scientific publications if possible.
+Communicating your research The Carlsberg Foundation wishes to disseminate scientific knowledge to the general public.
+We are therefore happy to receive information from our grant holders when significant research results suited for dissemination are published in books or scientific journals.
+Relevant information such as abstract, article, monograph, press material etc. can be sent to email@example.com.
+The foundation will then – based on our formats, platforms, and target groups - assess whether the results are suitable for dissemination.
+Crediting In interviews with journalists and contact with the media about your research, we encourage you to state that your research is funded by the Carlsberg Foundation.
+Furthermore, it should preferably be clearly stated in all peer-reviewed publications, conference proceedings, monographs etc. that your research is funded by the foundation.
+This is done by adding the following statement to the Acknowledgments: “The work presented here is supported by the Carlsberg Foundation, grant CF00-0000”.
+When referring to the Carlsberg Foundation, you should be particularly aware of the following: The Foundation’s name in Danish is “Carlsbergfondet” (not “Carlsbergfonden”) The Foundation’s name in English is “the Carlsberg Foundation” The Foundation funds, supports or awards – it does NOT sponsor or donate The Carlsberg Foundation’s logo The Carlsberg Foundation’s logo should preferably be used in all presentations of your research and in scientific publications if possible.
 Download Danish and English versions of the Carlsberg Foundation’s logo pack The logo can be downloaded for either dark or light backgrounds.
 The PANTONE number for the green colour is 5535.
-The following standard text can be used in presentations of the Foundation: The Carlsberg Foundation is a commercial foundation that supports basic scientific research within the natural sciences, social sciences and humanities conducted by Danish researchers and international researchers connected to Danish research environments.
+The following standard text can be used in presentations of the Foundation: The Carlsberg Foundation is an industrial foundation that supports basic scientific research within the natural sciences, social sciences and humanities conducted by Danish researchers and international researchers connected to Danish research environments.
 The funds for awards mainly come from the profits of Carlsberg A/S, in which the Carlsberg Foundation has a controlling interest.
 The Carlsberg Foundation was founded by Brewer J.C.
 Jacobsen in 1876.